Alternative Investments:

 - Tax Efficient Investment Strategies

-not subject to some of the regulations designed to protect investors and are not required to provide the same level of disclosure as would be received from a mutual fund.
+*Alternative investments, such as hedge funds, funds of hedge funds, managed futures, private capital, real assets and real estate funds, are not appropriate for all investors.
+They are speculative, highly illiquid, and are designed for long-term investment, and not as trading vehicle.
+These funds carry specific investor qualifications which can include high income and networth requirements as well as relatively high investment minimums.
+The high expenses associated with alternative investments must be offset by trading profits and other income which may not be realized.
+Unlike mutual funds, alternative investments are not subject to some of the regulations designed to protect investors and are not required to provide the same level of disclosure as would be received from a mutual fund.
 They trade in diverse complex strategies that are affected in different ways and at different times by changing market conditions.
 Strategies may, at times, be out of market favor for considerable periods with adverse consequences for the fund and the investor.
 An investment in these funds involve the risks inherent in an investment in securities and can include losses associated with speculative investment practices, including hedging and leveraging through derivatives, such as futures, options, swaps, short selling, investments in non-U.S. securities, “junk” bonds and illiquid investments.
 The use of leverage in a portfolio varies by strategy.
 Leverage can significantly increase return potential but create greater risk of loss.
 At times, a fund may be unable to sell certain of its illiquid investments without a substantial drop in price, if at all.
 Other risks can include those associated with potential lack of diversification, restrictions on transferring interests, no available secondary market, complex tax structures, delays in tax reporting, valuation of securities and pricing.
 An investment in a fund of funds carries additional risks including asset-based fees and expenses at the fund level and indirect fees, expenses and asset-based compensation of investment funds in which these funds invest.
 An investor should review the private placement memorandum, subscription agreement and other related offering materials for complete information regarding terms, including all applicable fees, as well as the specific risks associated with a fund before investing.

 **Lending and other banking services available through Wells Fargo Advisors (NMLS UI 2234) are offered by banking and nonbanking subsidiaries of Wells Fargo & Company, including, but not limited to Wells Fargo Bank, N.A.
-(NMLSR ID 399801), Member FDIC, and Wells Fargo Home Mortgage, a division of Wells Fargo Bank, N.A.
+(NMLSR ID 399801). and Wells Fargo Home Mortgage, a division of Wells Fargo Bank, N.A.
 Certain restrictions apply.
 Programs, rates, terms, and conditions are subject to change without advance notice.
 Products are not available in all states.
 Wells Fargo Advisors is licensed by the Department of Business Oversight under the California Residential Mortgage Lending Act and the Arizona Department of Financial Institutions (NMLS ID 0906158).
 Wells Fargo Clearing Services, LLC, holds a residential mortgage broker license in Georgia and is licensed as a residential mortgage broker (license number MB2234) in Massachusetts.